inacioferrarini/spring-jwt-mysql-template-parent/README.md

 # spring-jwt-mysql-template-parent
-An multimodule SpringBoot App with JWT Security and MySQL Database
+A multimodule SpringBoot App with JWT Security and MySQL Database

 Provides the basic configuration and code required to secure a RESTful API using a JWT token.